xzjia/dev-environment/README.md

 docker-compose up -d
 docker-compose ps
 ```
-And now you should be able to have a database instance running at `192.168.99.100:5432`, a redis instance running on `192.168.99.100:6379`.
+And now you should be able to have the resources defined in the `docker-compose.yml`.

-NOTE: The IP address above can be picked up via `docker-machine ip`.
+NOTE: The IP address of those resources' host is not `127.0.0.1`, instead is usually `192.168.99.100`, which can be picked up via `docker-machine ip`.

 # How to debug